stealthman22/100-days-of-code/r3-log.md

 Shifted my attention to work on responsive images, loading lower resolution images on mobile screens is a big perf win on mobile.
 Stuck at building logic with match media to do this for the js added images.
 Also enrolled for a new Ds/Ml session

+### DAY 81 - 82 (3rd -  4th March 2020)

+Worked through the logic for updating the actual images array using the js matchMedia API.
+For some reason, it wasn't working, but since there were no errors in console, I narrowed down the problem to "Scoping".
+I'm sure am on the right track.

+### DAY 83 - 84 (5th - 6th March 2020)

+Decided to ask on SO as I couldn't really implement the matchMedia logic while trying to reproduce the problem on js fiddle, I actually produced the solution.
+Now it works like a charm.
+Let's start the real optimization